 Health experts and state investigators have not found a common link in the injuries and the singular vaping death, though each patient vaped either nicotine or THC before being admitted to hospitals.
 Officials don’t know the direct cause, though vaping toxins and contaminated vape liquids are suspected.

-The Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration (FDA) have expressed concern over the level of vaping use, Juul addiction and e-cigarette hazards.
+The Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration (FDA) have expressed concern over the level of vaping use, Juul Attorney and e-cigarette hazards.
 The report notes the victim of the vaping death had vaped recently and succumbed to a severe respiratory illness.

 Other patients have described difficulty breathing, chest pain, vomiting and fatigue.
 Those with extensive lung damage have required treatment with oxygen and ventilators.
 Permanent lung damage is feared for other victims of vaping injuries.